-Dropping a Class
+Voluntary Dropping of a Class

 Students are responsible for dropping and/or withdrawing themselves from a class.
-Instructors do not drop students.
+Instructors do not drop students; the student needs to complete the following steps.
 If proper drop procedures are not followed, you will receive an "F" on your transcript for the course.
-To complete the drop/withdraw process, students should complete the following steps: Communicate with your instructor and high school counselor (if you are a high school student) about dropping the class.
-The Enrollment Services Office will assist you with drop procedures and forward any forms required to be completed.
-They can be reached at (620) 792-9215.
+To successfully complete the drop/withdraw process, students should complete the following steps:

-It is imperative to communicate with the Adult Healthcare Coordinator to communicate that you are dropping a class.
+- Contact your instructor and high school counselor (if you are a high school student) to communicate that you are dropping the class. - Contact the Enrollment Services Office 1-800-722-6842 or (620) 792-9215.
+They will assist you with drop procedures and forward any forms required to be completed. - Contact the AHC coordinator to communicate that you are dropping a class.
 Possibility of refunds will be discussed on an individual basis.